Spatio-Causal Patterns of Sample Growth: Results

+which, according to Eq.(\ref{eq-intro-golden}), should assume half-golden values for small $D_{-x_0}$.
 Fig.\ref{fig-res1}(h) shows standardized catenaries for all years and locations.
-It indicates that $\cosh$ per factor remains constant across a wide range of levels, up to $s_{sq}$, and starting at the local.
-This was anticipated by Eq.(\ref{eq-cosh3}).
-The rate up to $s_{sq}$ is $0.81\%$ of correlation.
-Box-plot for $h$, across all levels, years, occupations, and locations, are shown in Fig.\ref{fig-res1}(h, sidepanel, red).
-For all spatial-levels below $s_{sq}$, factors $a$ and $\overline{a}$ remain balanced, with binary-exponential rates (i.e., hyperbolic functions with period $m/2$).
-Levels above $s_{sq}$ reverse to exponential growth.
-We called this a transition between EV and EV-CF growth.
-This is indicated in plots by the dislocation of the catenary center, after $s_{sq}$, from $m/2$ to $m/e$.
-This is most apparent in urbanizing locations (Philadelphia and New York).
-Estimated levels $s_{sq}$ for all states are shown in Fig.\ref{fig-res2}(d).
-New York is the only state, at the studied period, with 2-level squares.
-Catenaries for the lower square are shown in Fig.\ref{fig-res1}(h, upright-panel), and levels are illustrated cartographically in Fig.\ref{fig-res2}(b).
+It indicates that $\tanh$ per factor remains constant across a range of levels, up to $d_{sq}$, starting at the local.
+This was anticipated by Eq.(\ref{eq-pythagoras-2}).
+The rate, up to $d_{sq}$, is $81\%$ of correlation.
+Fig.\ref{fig-res1}(h, sidepanel, red) shows \textbf{box-plots} for $h$, across all levels, years, occupations, and locations.
+For all spatial-levels below $d_{sq}$, factors remain balanced, with binary-exponential rates (i.e., hyperbolic functions with period $m/2$).
+Levels above $d_{sq}$ reverse to exponential growth.
+We called this a transition between EV-CF and EV growth.
+This is indicated in plots by the dislocation of the catenary center from $m/2$ to $m(1-1/e)$ (red vertical lines).
+We reproduce the same results, Fig.\ref{fig-res1}(g,h), with standard \textbf{Pareto regressions} in \textit{Sect.
+Methods} of the \textit{Supplementary Material} - as alternative to these graphical depictions.
+Fig.\ref{fig-res2}(d) shows estimated levels $d_{sq}$ for all states, across years.
+Levels $d_{sq}$ converge across years for all states.
+New York has 2-level squares.
+Fig.\ref{fig-res1}(h, upright-panel) shows catenaries for its lower-level square, and Fig.\ref{fig-res2}(b) illustrate levels cartographically.
 The two squares' factors are disjoint (gray, lower factors taking exponential rates in higher).
-American states had then different work forces, economic characteristics, and regional distributions.
-While catenary lengths are different across occupations and locations, Fig.\ref{fig-res1}(g), their slack remains invariant across all occupations, locations and years, Fig.\ref{fig-res1}(h).
+American states have had through their histories very different work forces and regional distributions.
+While catenary lengths are different across occupations, Fig.\ref{fig-res1}(g), their slack (and $\cosh$-$\sinh$ growth ratio) \textbf{remains invariant across all locations, years and occupations}, Fig.\ref{fig-res1}(h).
+According to previous discussions, these plots thus illustrate graphically combinatorial constraints for the unbiasedness and predictiveness of learning systems across space.
+We return to this discussion in \textit{Sect.
+Predictive Statistics}.